allegroai/clearml-docs/docs/webapp/settings/webapp_settings_overview.md

   * [Resource Configuration](webapp_settings_resource_configs.md) (ClearML Enterprise Server) - Define the available resources and the way in which they will be allocated to different workloads
   * [Usage & Billing](webapp_settings_usage_billing.md) (ClearML Hosted Service) - View current usage information and billing details
-  * [Storage Credentials](webapp_settings_storage_credentials.md) - Configure storage provider access credentials to enable ClearML to delete task artifacts stored in cloud storage when tasks are deleted
+  * [Storage Credentials](webapp_settings_storage_credentials.md) (ClearML Enterprise Server) - Configure storage provider access credentials to enable ClearML to delete artifacts stored in cloud storage when tasks and models are deleted